 New Lenox real estate is some of the most expensive in Illinois, although New Lenox house values don't compare to the most expensive real estate in the U.S.

-New Lenox is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, New Lenox isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Lenox are a mix of both white- and blue-collar jobs.
 Overall, New Lenox is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in New Lenox who work in office and administrative support (12.49%), sales jobs (11.05%), and management occupations (10.75%).
+There are especially a lot of people living in New Lenox who work in office and administrative support (12.24%), management occupations (11.00%), and sales jobs (10.87%).

 Also of interest is that New Lenox has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of New Lenox are very well educated compared to the average community in the nation: 39.06% of adults in New Lenox have a bachelor's degree or even advanced degree.
+The population of New Lenox is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.58% of adults in New Lenox have a bachelor's degree or even advanced degree.